Educating, Training, & Assessing the Drilling Industry

 Designed to assure that in-house competence programs meet accepted practices for developing and ensuring the skills of personnel.
 Companies accredited must demonstrate a commitment to having a competent work force through processes for defining competencies for each position and assessing and maintaining employee knowledge and proficiency.
 Consistent program oversight and quality control must be maintained.

-Accreditation is for providers of Marine Stability training and is operated in conjunction with the Nautical Institute, based in London.
+Accredits providers of Marine Stability training.
+The BCS program is operated in conjunction with the Nautical Institute, based in London.
 The Ballast Control/Stability system establishes training guidelines based on International Maritime Organization (IMO) requirements.
 The program fulfills international flag state training requirements for Ballast Control Operator, Barge Supervisor, and Offshore Installation Manager licenses.
 Following coursework, individuals can obtain IADC BCO Credentialing after documenting sea time service and task proficiency.